jokefrelon/linux-series/README.md

-# getip
-get my linux ip
+A little program that can get my linux ip